Trusted WordPress tutorials, when you need them most.

 Check User Roles and Permissions

 WordPress lets a website administrator choose user roles for different users on your website.
-Each role has different permissions.
+Each role has different permissions that affect the Quick Edit link.

 You can view what user role you are assigned by visiting the Users » All Users page and checking your role.